dlopes7/dynatrace-extensions-operator/README.md

 This is specially useful when you have a lot of nodes, or does not have access to the underlying host (GKE for instance)

-> :warning: **Not supported**: This project is not supported by Dynatrace, it is a personal project, use at your own risk.
+> :warning: **Not supported**: This project is not supported by Dynatrace, it is a personal project, use at your own risk. :warning:

 # Installation